Tr33Bug/DomainlifecyclesCodeGenerator/README.md

 3. **Run the Notebooks**
     Start with [1_datasetGenerator.ipynb](1_datasetGenerator.ipynb) and follow the instructions from the jupyter notebook.

+## Workflow and Engineering Documentation
+This section documents some of the project workflows and their setup.

 ### Remote Training
 > [!NOTE]
 > The entire project was engineered remotely via VS Code SSH access.
 In order to be able to close the notebook during longer training times, the notebooks were exported as a Python script and executed remotely with a tmux session.